 I feel more at peace and I sleep better because my mind races less.

 Cutting out the stress of fast living could actually increase your lifespan!

-4. A slow living lifestyle could actually save you money.
+3. A slow living lifestyle can actually save you money.

 If I am not watching TV with every meal my electricity bill will go down.

 If I am not shopping from boredom I will save money.
 These are just a couple of examples.